 The plugin developers of the future!
 Fabfilter is fast becoming the most hyped company in the market.
-The Pro-R interface looks like NASA ground control software and the sounds within this plugin will definitely take you to outer space.
-The reverb is lush and 3D and sits perfectly in the mix.
+The Pro-R interface looks like NASA ground control software, and the sounds within this plugin will definitely take you to outer space.
+The reverb is lush and 3D, and sits perfectly in the mix.
 No digital harshness here!

 Price: $19 per month

-This plugin is particularly attractive because it’s not an emulation or snapshot of a particular piece of hardware or acoustic space.
-Its unique algorithm gives it a sound of its own.
-If you’re looking for a plugin copy of your favourite plate or hall this is not the reverb for you.
+This plugin is particularly attractive because it’s not an emulation or snapshot of a particular piece of hardware or acoustic space; its unique algorithm gives it a sound of its own.
+If you’re looking for a plugin copy of your favourite plate or hall, this is not the reverb for you.

-Created by former Lexicon designer Michael Carnes, this convolution reverb is quickly becoming a favourite among engineers and producers who are looking for a clean, modern reverb sound.
+Created by former Lexicon designer Michael Carnes, this convolution reverb is quickly becoming a favourite among engineers and producers looking for a clean, modern reverb sound.
 What makes this plugin truly unique is a polymorphic algorithm that can essentially emulate any sound imaginable without any undesirable pitch effects or periodic artifacts found in many other reverbs.